 Overall Challenges: Our school was challenged by learning loss following the pandemic.
-CAASPP scores remained low for the years that were reported on the CA Dashboard, but we were able to introduce new platforms such as IXL to provide more interventions to meet the students' needs.
+CAASPP scores remained low for this LCAP, but we were able to introduce new platforms such as IXL to provide more interventions to meet the students' needs.
 Our team of dedicated teachers, tutors, and paraprofessionals were able to begin tackling the challenges of learning loss.